wotbrew/relic/README.md

 # relic

-`STATUS: PRIMORDIAL TAR, not ready quite yet...`
+`STATUS: PRIMORDIAL TAR, this readme, and library are still a work in progress..`

 A Clojure(Script) functional __relational__ programming library.